 Early Life

-Muhammed Aziz Khan was born in Dhaka, Bangladesh, in 1955.
+Muhammed Aziz Khan was born in 1955 in Dhaka, Bangladesh.
 He is the son of an army officer.
-At the age of 18, he started his entrepreneurial journey with a friend, entering the import business.
-He pursued his education, earning an MBA from the Institute of Business Administration, University of Dhaka (IBA) in 1980.
+At the age of 18, he embarked on his entrepreneurial journey, partnering with a friend in the import trade.
+He received an MBA from the Institute of Business Administration, University of Dhaka (IBA), in 1980.

 Rise to Success